David Kirby DVM

-Pam lives with her husband and two teenage children as well as her one eyed pug, Zoey and two cats, Tony and Kitty.
+Pam lives with her husband and two teenage children as well as a young Bloodhound, Frankie and one eyed pug, Zoey and two cats, Tony and Kitty.
 In her spare time she is seen running and cycling around town and enjoys competing in Triathalons.

 Sarah Stevens: Veterinary Technician